 Tampa General Hospital’s Parathyroid & Thyroid Institute provides world-class care to patients with parathyroid cancer.
 This rare disease forms in one or more of the parathyroid glands, which are four rice-sized organs located at the base of the neck.

 The exact cause of parathyroid cancer is not known, although research points to an increased risk among people with hyperparathyroidism jaw tumor syndrome.
 This cancer is exceptionally rare—it’s believed there are fewer than 100 cases diagnosed in the United States every year, and a person’s lifetime chance of developing parathyroid cancer is about one in 20,000.

-Both malignant and benign parathyroid tumors are rare.
-However, because parathyroid cancer affects a hormone-producing organ, it can have a widespread impact on the body.
-For example, when a benign tumor forms on a parathyroid gland, it may result in a condition known as hyperparathyroidism, which is an overproduction of PTH.
-This in turn may result in hypercalcemia – too much calcium in the blood—which, in many cases, is more serious than the tumor itself and can have numerous negative effects, including:
+Because parathyroid cancer affects a hormone-producing organ, it can have a widespread impact on the body.
+For example, when a benign tumor forms on a parathyroid gland, it may result in a condition known as hyperparathyroidism, which is an overproduction of parathyroid hormone (PTH).
+This in turn may result in hypercalcemia—or too much calcium in the blood—which can lead to:

 - Kidney stones